andreasvc/disco-dop/docs/params.rst

     form the complement of the maximal recurring fragments extracted
 :neverblockre: do not prune nodes with label that match this regex
 :estimates: compute, store & use context-summary (outside) estimates
+:beam_beta: beam pruning factor, between 0 and 1; 1 to disable.
+    if enabled, new constituents must have a larger probability than the probability of the best constituent in a cell multiplied by this factor; i.e., a smaller value implies less pruning.
+Suggested value: ``0.005``.
+:beam_delta: if beam pruning is enabled, only apply it to spans up to this length.

 Other options
 --------------